Situation update: 07 July 2025

 What is Babesia gibsoni?

 Babesia gibsoni is a parasite that mainly affects dogs.
-It is widespread around the rest of the world, including Australia.
+It is widespread around the rest of the world, including Australia, but until 2024, it was not present in New Zealand.
 Infection with the parasite can cause the disease babesiosis, which is mostly mild and without symptoms, but in some cases can be severe.

 How is it spread?